 Quick Overview of the Meddling Kids Rules

-The system expects the characters to be kids or young adults in the today’s world.
+The system expects the characters to be kids or young adults in today’s world.
 But there is really little reason why any modern era could not be used and any age group.

 Players create characters using a point method.
 Split 24 points amongst the four stats in any manner (Strength, Moves, Smarts, Health), an average human would be 6 in all four.
-Then the character gets 26 points in abilities which are essentially skills.
+Then the character gets 26 points in abilities which are basically skills.
 Players also need to pick an archetype which adds one free ability.

 The rules are simple, roll 3d6 total the result, add the base Stat and any bonus for an ability.
 If this number exceeds the Target number then the character succeeds at the task.
 Target numbers are set from 4 to 34.
 With 17 being an average task and 25+ difficult.

 There is no combat.
 Player characters cannot harm adversaries.
 Characters can get “bonked” if they fall down the stairs or get hit by something.
 The damage is compared to the Health Stat and if it exceeds the Stat the character is unconscious for the amount exceeded in minutes.

 Creatures that are encountered can only be defeated by being captured in a Trap.
 Traps must succeed against the creatures Target Number which is its Health plus Strength.
 The level of the trap is based on the Smarts of the person putting it together.
 The roll is 2d6 + Level of the trap.

 There is an optional rule for Chase scenes which seems like a natural to use for this style of game.
 When characters meet a creature they have to make a Smarts roll.
 If they fail they run and the creature chases them until they can outsmart or distract the creature.
 Each successive time they meet the creature the Target Number should drop significantly.